 The major focus in the group research interest relates to chemistry, materials science and polymer science with important keywords such as: supramolecular chemistry; polymer chemistry; inkjet printing; nanoscience and nanotechnology; organic chemistry; biomaterials; nanolithography; self-healing materials; drug delivery systems; nanoparticle; self-assembly; poly(2-oxazoline)s; living polymerization; controlled radical polymerization; MALDI-TOF-MS; ESI-MS; analytical ultracentrifugation; chromatography; cell substrate interactions; cationic polymers.
 The main work within the group could be described with organic, supramolecular and macromolecular synthesis, detailed molecular characterization, inkjet printing, nanolithography, biointerfaces and nanocontainers.

-Prof. Schubert’s teaching includes undergraduate courses as well as graduate courses involving state-of-the-art research.
-He gives courses in:
+Prof. Schubert’s teaching includes undergraduate courses as well as graduate courses involving state-of-the-art research: